|BSE: 532819||Sector: IT|

 The details of unclaimed shares as required under LODR Regulations isprovided in Annexure 2.

-No material litigation was outstanding as on March 31 2017.
-Details of litigation ontax matters are disclosed in the financial statements.
+No material litigation was outstanding as on March 31 2018.
+Details oflitigation on tax matters are disclosed in the financial statements.

-Transfer to Investor Education and Protection Fund (IEPF)
+Transfer of Dividend to Investor Education and Protection Fund (IEPF)